The last US Open without a retractable over Arthur Ashe Stadium was a tale of two dramatically different events – the men’s and women’s singles.

 Closer to home, the ever-popular National Bank Cup is being held this week in Quebec City at the PEPS arena on the campus of Laval University.
 The darling of the event this year is bound to be top seed and world No. 18 Madison Keys of the U.S. The No. 2 seed is current No.104, Mirjana Lucic-Baroni of Croatia (her ranking dropped 56 spots after the US Open) while No 3 is No. 48 Mona Barthel of Germany, who has already been eliminated.

-In Toronto this week at Aviva Centre, there’s the third leg of four Canadian ITF Futures events.
+In Toronto this week at Sobeys Stadium, there’s the third leg of four Canadian ITF Futures events.
 The $15,000 (US) Tevlin Men’s Futures features Frank Dancevic as its top seed.
 He is on quite a roll – having won Futures tournaments the past two weeks in Calgary and at Donalda Club in Toronto.
 Turning 31 on September 26th, Dancevic has won 11 matches in a row, including his first round at the Tevlin tournament on Monday.

 Inside the US Open